 com.elgato.hello as your plugin's Unique Identifier.

-Game Capture plugin has 6 actions: Scene, Record, Screenshot, Flashback Recording, Stream, Live Commentary.
-All of these actions are described in the
+Game Capture plugin has six actions: Scene, Record, Screenshot, Flashback Recording, Stream, Live Commentary, all listed in the

 When the Property Inspector is displayed, the current settings of the selected action are passed directly to the Property Inspector in the inActionInfo parameter.
 The Property Inspector can use this information to display the current settings in its UI.